 The history behind the construction of Jama Masjid is very intriguing and exquisite.
 The full name of Jama Masjid is Masjid-I Jahan Numa which means the mosque that reflects the picture of the entire world.
 This was built by the Mughal Emperor Shah Jahan in the year 1656 CE.
-What makes the mosque even greater is the art and sculpture that was used to erect this holy sanctuary.
+What makes the mosque even greater is the art and sculpture that was used to erect this holy shrine.
 The massive mosque was built with imported marbles and sandstones.
 This huge dome with minarets generously lay out humble prayer carpet for any and every devotee.
 As a part of tourism, Jama Masjid is one of the most scared and most loved sightseeing spots in Delhi.

 Jama Masjid which stands hardly 500 meters away from the Red Fort is a beautiful representation of Islamic architectural style, also a mixture of cultural styles, both Muslim and Hindu.